Has one country ever had all the European finalists before? | Goal.com

 It could be set to happen again in 2018-19, with English clubs potentially taking up all four finalist berths across the Champions League and Europa League.

-Liverpool have already booked their place in the Champions League final by beating Barcelona and Tottenham will join the Merseysiders in Madrid should they manage to overturn a 1-0 loss against Ajax, while Arsenal and Chelsea could potentially face off in UEFA's secondary club competition.
+Liverpool and Tottenham booked their place in the Champions League 2019 final in Madrid by beating Barcelona and Ajax respectively, while Arsenal and Chelsea could potentially face off in UEFA's secondary club competition.

 Has it happened before?